 The UW ADRC funds one-year development projects that use its resources to advance the understanding, diagnosis, and/or treatment of Alzheimer’s disease.
 The call for the 2020-2021 project proposals is now closed.
 For updates on funding opportunities, join our email list to recieve our monthly newsletter, which contains a section 'Notes for Researchers.'

 The Development Projects program replaces and extends the former Pilot Award program, and is closely linked to our new Research Education Component.
-The currently funded ADRC Pilot Projects are listed here:
+The currently funded ADRC Development Projects are listed here:

 Junior Investigators and projects:

 Douglas Barthold, PhD Research Assistant Professor, Comparative Health Outcomes, Policy, and Economics (CHOICE) Institute, Department of Pharmacy, UW.

 Project: Alzheimer’s disease related neuropathology among patients with medication treated type 2 diabetes in a community-based autopsy cohort

 Erik S. Carlson, MD, PhD Assistant Professor, Psychiatry and Behavioral Sciences, UW.

 Project: Compensatory Cerebellar Circuits in Mild Cognitive Impairment and Alzheimer Disease.